acanimal/acanimal.github.io/books/index.md

 ## The NodeJS cluster module

-Short book introducing the NodeJS cluster module.
+[The NodeJS cluster module](https://leanpub.com/thenodejsclustermodule) is a short book, extracted from this post articles, introducing the NodeJS cluster module.
 NodeJS processes runs on a single process, which means it does not take advantage from multi-core systems by default.
 If you have an 8 core CPU and run a NodeJS program via $ node app.js it will run in a single process, wasting the rest of CPUs.

 Hopefully for us NodeJS offers the cluster module that contains a set of functions and properties that help us to create programs that uses all the CPUs.